 Choosing the right potatoes is important here.
 Russets are your best friend for fries because they have a high starch content and low moisture, which helps them get crispy.

-Any neutral-flavored oil works well for frying, just make sure it has a high smoke point.
+Any neutral-flavored oil works well for frying, just make sure it has a high smoke point to ensure it can handle the heat.

 How To Make Crispy Homemade French Fries